hebergonza719/Graphs/projects/social/README.md

 1. To create 100 users with an average of 10 friends each, how many times would you need to call `add_friendship()`?
 Why?

+We need to call this function 500 times.
+We need to multiply number of users times the average amount of friends they could have, then divide that number by two.
+Since everytime we add a new friendship, it actually includes two since is a two way relationship.

 2. If you create 1000 users with an average of 5 random friends each, what percentage of other users will be in a particular user's extended social network?
 What is the average degree of separation between a user and those in his/her extended network?

+0.5% will be in the user's extended social network.
+The average degree of separation is 5.

 ## 4. Stretch Goal